Skip to content

 • interpolation

-• Defines the interpolation method used during the remapping process, affecting the quality and appearance of the output image.
+• Defines the interpolation method used in the remapping process, affecting the quality and appearance of the output image.

 • Comfy dtype: COMBO[STRING]